iJKTen/iJKTen/README.md

 - ⚡ Fun fact: ...
 -->

 - I'm currently working on [Punions client](https://github.com/iJKTen/punions-client) which is a multi-player game in React.
-[Punions Server](https://github.com/iJKTen/punions-server) is the backend code running on AWS lambdas as a NODEJS REST client and web sockets.
+[Punions Server](https://github.com/iJKTen/punions-server) is the backend code is in NodeJS running on AWS lambdas accessiable via REST end points and web sockets.